The Variety of Integrable Killing Tensors on the 3-Sphere: Separation coordinates

-Stäckel systems on $S^2$ are of dimension two and contain the metric.
-That implies that each Stäckel system on $S^2$ corresponds to a plane of Ricci tensors spanned by the identity and some trace free symmetric tensor, the latter being unique up to multiples.
+St\"ackel systems on $S^2$ are of dimension two and contain the metric.
+That implies that each St\"ackel system on $S^2$ corresponds to a plane of Ricci tensors spanned by the identity and some trace free symmetric tensor, the latter being unique up to multiples.
 Moreover, the isometry group acts by conjugation on the Ricci tensor.
-Accordingly, the classification of separation coordinates on $S^2$ modulo isometries is equivalent to the classification of trace free symmetric tensors $T$ on $\R^3$ under the orthogonal group $\OG(3)$.
+Accordingly, the classif\/ication of separation coordinates on $S^2$ modulo isometries is equivalent to the classif\/ication of trace free symmetric tensors $T$ on ${\mathbb R}^3$ under the orthogonal group $\OG(3)$.

 In particular, every Killing tensor on $S^2$ is special and we can make use of the results in the previous section.
 Depending on the multiplicities of the eigenvalues $t_1\le t_2\le t_3$ of the trace free Ricci tensor $T$ of a Killing tensor on $S^2$ we consider the following two cases.